-The Joint Agency Panel is made up of representatives from the relevant services, including:
+The Joint Agency Panel is made up of representatives from the relevant services depending on the circumstances of the case.
+These can include:

-Southern DHB Public Health Unit District Council (dependent upon district that client lives in) NASC (Needs Assessment Service Coordination) service (depending on age and/or needs of client - e.g. Over 65; Under 65 with a Disability; Mental Health client) Clinical Representative (e.g. Psych geriatrician, Mental Health professional) Other representatives if appropriate at this stage (e.g. cultural representative, support worker, partner/family members) Age Concern Elder Abuse worker The pri ncipal aims of the Joint Agency Panel are to: Consider the initial assessment of the person and any immediate interventions that may • • Consider the initial assessment of the person and any immediate interventions that may Consider the initial assessment of the person and any immediate interventions that may be required Identify any other services/agencies which need to be involved, including cultura
+District/City Council (dependent upon district that client lives in) NASC (Needs Assessment Service Coordination) service (depending on age and/or needs of client - e.g. Over 65; Under 65 with a Disability; Mental Health client) Clinical Representative (e.g. Psych geriatrician, Mental Health professional) Other representatives if appropriate at this stage (e.g. cultural representative, support worker, partner/family members) Age Concern Elder Abuse worker Well South The pri ncipal aims of the Joint Agency Panel are to: Consider the initial assessment of the person and any immediate interventions that may be required · · · · · · · · · · · · · · · · · · · be required Identify any other services/agencies which need to be involved, including cultural

-ALL REFERRALS TO THE JOINT AGENCY PANEL SHOULD BE INITIALLY DIRECTED THROUGH Age Concern either Southland 032186351 or Dunedin 034793053 AS FOLLOWS:
+ALL REFERRALS IN SOUTHLAND TO THE JOINT AGENCY PANEL SHOULD BE INITIALLY DIRECTED THROUGH Age Concern Southland 032186351